austinsonger/Podcast-Automation-with-Transistor.fm/README.md

 ## Future To Do
 - [ ] Combine the scripts to operate as a modular python application
+- [ ] Fix the Text Placement on Podcast Episode Cover

 ## Supreme Court of the United States Podcast Episode Generator